• Aboutus

 A Machine Learning Model Based on the Structure of the Human Brain

-Neural networks are brain-inspired models that consist of layers of interconnected nodes, similar to how neurons connect to communicate.
-Neural networks use layered processing to analyze data, enabling them to recognize patterns and generate predictions from the input they receive.
+Neural Networks are another type of brain-inspired Model that incorporates multiple layers of interconnected nodes, simulating how neurons interact to communicate with one another.
+Like humans, Neural Networks also utilize layering to process information when analyzing data, allowing them to recognize patterns and make predictions from the input.

 Conclusion